sysdiglabs/terraform-aws-secure-for-cloud/use-cases/org-existing-cloudtrail-ecs-vpc-subnet.md

-# OrganizationSetup - Existing Cloudtrail - Existing ECS/VPC/Subnet
+# AWS Organizational Setup with Existing ECS Environment

-## Use-Case explanation
+## Overview

-**Client Setup**
+This usecase covers securing an AWS organizational setup consisting an existing ECS cluster with its own VPC and subnet.

+### User Setup

-- [X] organizational setup
+- [X] AWS organizational account
-  - [X] organizational cloudtrail that reports to SNS and persists events in a managed-account stored S3 bucket
+  - [X] Organizational Cloudtrail that reports to SNS and persists events in a managed-account S3 bucket
-  - [X] member account usage - all required and pre-existing resources exist in the same account
+  - [X] Member account usage: All the required and pre-existing resources exist in the same account
-    - cloudtrail/sns/s3 in the management account
+    - Cloudtrail, SNS, and S3 in the Management account
-    - and pre-existing objects in the same account where Sysdig Secure for Cloud workload is to be deployed
+    - Pre-existing objects in the same account where Sysdig Secure for Cloud workload is to be deployed
-  - [ ] member account usage - all required resources are in scattered organizational member accounts
+  - [ ] Member account usage: All the required resources reside in different member accounts
-- [X] pre-existing resources
+- [X] Pre-existing resources
-  - [X] organizational cloudtrail, reporting to an SNS topic and delivering events to the S3 bucket
+  - [X] Organizational cloudtrail reporting to an SNS topic and delivering events to the S3 bucket
-  - [X] ecs cluster/vpc/subnet we want to use to deploy Sysdig for Cloud workload
+  - [X] ECS cluster with VPC and subnet to deploy Sysdig for Cloud workload
-  - [ ] k8s cluster we want to use to deploy Sysdig for Cloud workload
+  - [ ] Kubernetes cluster to deploy Sysdig for Cloud workload

-**Sysdig Secure For Cloud Features**
+### Sysdig Secure For Cloud Features

-- [X] threat Detection
+- [X] Threat Detection
-  - [X] all accounts of the organization (management account included)
+  - [X] all accounts of the organization, including the Management account
 - [ ] image Scanning (?)
-  - [ ] ecr pushed images
+  - [ ] ECR pushed images
-  - [ ] ecs running images
+  - [ ] ECS running images
 - [ ] CSPM/Compliance (?)
 - [ ] CIEM (?)

-## Suggested setup
+## Preparation

-For this use-case we're going to use the [`./examples/organizational`](../examples/organizational/README.md) setup.
+For this usecase, you will use the [`./examples/organizational`](../examples/organizational/README.md) setup.
 In order for this setup to work, several roles and permissions are required.
-Before proceeding, please read the example README and check whether you comply with requirements.
+Before proceeding, see the [readme](../examples/organizational/README.md)  and check whether you comply with the requirements.

-Please contact us if something requires to be adjusted.
+Contact Sysdig for support.

 ### Step by Step Example Guide